 Peer on peer abuse can manifest itself in many ways.
 This may include bullying (including cyber bullying), physical abuse, sexual violence / sexual harassment, 'up-skirting', 'sexting' or initiation / hazing type violence and rituals.
-We do not tolerate any harmful behaviour in the academy and will take swift action to intervene where this occurs.
+We do not tolerate any harmful behaviour in the academy and will take swift action to intervene where this occurs, challenging inappropriate behaviours when they occur - we do not normalise abuse, nor allow a culture where it is tolerated.

 We use lessons and assemblies to help children understand, in an age-appropriate way, what abuse is and we encourage them to tell a trusted adult if someone is behaving in a way that makes them feel uncomfortable.
 Our academy understands the different gender issues that can be prevalent when dealing with peer on peer abuse.